stephenry/p/README.md

 ## Synopsis

 Contained herein is a collection of small (but complex) hardware design challenges.
 Small enough to be completed in a few days, but complex enough to be challenging.
 There's no overarching theme, they're simply small problems specifically designed to challenge my design skills.
 Simulation is performed using Verilator and the verification environment is written as pseudo-UVM C++20.
 I have made no attempt to synthesize these designs to any particularly target or technology as I lack the tools to hand.
+The longterm goal of the repo. is to grow the number of projects over time.

 # Projects